meepingsnesroms/Mu/src/m68k/readme.md

 Features over default Musashi:
 Fixed incompatiblity with Androids "typedef uint unsigned int;" in system headers
 Mame stuff removed
 Uses fixed width int types
+Supports bus error

 If you are looking for an accurate 68k emulator that has the most compatiblity, use this one.